Consonant Blends Examples & Word Lists (Consonant Clusters)

 Help them practice words that contain an initial consonant blend.
 One of the easiest ways to do this is with consonant blend word families.

-Scholar Within’s Reading and Spelling Program includes phonics card games where kids get to form words with different beginning and ending consonant blends.
+Scholar Within’s Homeschool Reading Program includes phonics card games where kids get to form words with different beginning and ending consonant blends.

 Initial Consonant Blends (Beginning Letters)